-With the relocation of City Hall to the new Civic Center in Newport Center, the City has been planning for the re-use of the existing City Hall Complex located in Lido Village at the corner of Newport Boulevard and 32nd Street.
-The site provides an excellent opportunity for redevelopment in a manner that benefits the Lido Village, West Newport, and the entire Balboa Peninsula.
+With the relocation of City Hall to the new Civic Center in Newport Center, the City has been planning for the re-use of the former City Hall Complex located in Lido Village at the corner of Newport Boulevard and 32nd Street.
+The 4.25 acre site provides an excellent opportunity achieve the goals of the City to revitalize Lido Village for the benefit of the entire community.
+The City has undergone an extensive planning effort and the proposed Lido House Hotel is a significant step toward an updated and exciting future for Lido Village and the entire City.
+RD Olson has brought together an exceptionally qualified team to fullfill the Lido Village vision by providing unique destination hotel experience that will serve visitors and residents alike.

 The City is very interested in receiving feedback from the public.
 Future meetings of the Planning Commission and City Council will be noticed and information will be added to this webpage from time to time.
 If you have suggestions for the site or if you need further information, please contact: